 Hairy cell leukaemia (HCL) is a rare type of chronic leukaemia.
 It develops slowly from white cells called B lymphocytes.
-When doctors look at the cells under a microscope, they have hair-like outgrowths on their surfaces.
+Doctors look at the cells under a microscope.
+The cells have hair-like outgrowths on their surfaces.
 This is where the name hairy cell comes from.

 The blood and blood cells